barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 *she fucked me up like a egg*
 *my dope and my girl like a dope boy*

-It gets a variety of things wrong, like the phrase *a egg* instead of *an egg*, but personally I think the metaphors in the examples with higher temperature are much more hilarious than with a lower temperature (my dope and my girl like a dope boy?).
+It gets a variety of things wrong, like the phrase *a egg* instead of *an egg*, but personally I think the metaphors in the examples with higher temperature are much more hilarious than with a lower temperature (my dope and my girl like a dope boy).

 With a temperature of 0.2:
 *im just a young rapper and the other my world god damn god*